- Asia & the Pacific Policy Studies

 The first cohort of UPNG economics students taught by partnership staff at their Graduation Day, April 2016

 The partnership between the University of Papua New Guinea’s School of Business and Public Policy (SBPP) and the Australian National University’s Crawford School of Public Policy (Crawford) commenced in 2012.
-In March 2015, a new MOU between these two national universities provided a stronger foundation for this collaboration.
-A new grant agreement in August 2015 between the ANU and the Australian Aid program (now managed by the Papua New Guinea Governance Facility) provided the means to significantly expand the partnership over the next three years.
-This support comes under the auspices of the Pacific Leadership and Governance Precinct, a new initiative between the governments of Papua New Guinea and Australia that aims to strengthen leadership, governance and public sector capacity in PNG.
+In March 2015, a new MOU between these two national universities provided a stronger foundation for this collaboration, and in 2018 the MOU was extended for a further three years.
+In August 2015 a new grant agreement between ANU and the Australian Aid program provided the means to significantly expand the partnership until 2020.
+A second phase of the project, also supported by Australian Aid, will continue this partnership to 2023.

-The ANU-UPNG partnership has a focus on faculty strengthening, collaborative research and outreach, and faculty / student exchanges in economics and public policy.
+The ANU-UPNG partnership has a focus on strengthening SBPP teaching and the student experience, collaborative research and outreach, and exchanges for faculty and students in economics and public policy.

 Collaborative research and outreach